-Referral received from school highlighting family struggling with the challenging behaviours of older brother H due to dual diagnosis.
-Parents felt they were at crisis point and some physical altercations between father and H. S17 assessment led to FF support with referral to Young carers for F.
+Referral received from The Castle School highlighting family struggling with the challenging behaviors of older brother H due to dual diagnosis.
+Parents felt they were at crisis point and some physical altercations between father and H. S17 assessment led to MFF support with referral to Young Carers for F.

-Where we were and what was likely outcome?
+Where we were and what what was likely outcome?

 It was noted that F was a clear source of support for H when he was highly dysregulated and was at times the only one who could calm him down.
-Parents were struggling with him physically and was witness to them attempting to manage him physically and F some risk of physical harm.
+Parents were struggling with him physically and F was witness to them attempting to manage him physically and F was witness to them attempting to mane him physically with some risk of physical harm.
 Without intervention both H and F were at risk of further emotional and physical harm.